Skip to main content

 A mutual fund is an investment vehicle that pools money from many investors to buy a diversified portfolio of securities, priced once daily after market close.See full definition of Exchange-Traded Fund

-While mutual fund and exchange-traded fund are related concepts, they serve different purposes in the world of ETF investing.
+While mutual fund and exchange-traded fund are related concepts, they serve different purposes when picking and evaluating ETFs.
 Understanding both terms helps you make more informed decisions about which funds to include in your portfolio and how to evaluate their performance.

 Read our full explanation of Exchange-Traded Fund